naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
 <span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter ID  Required parameter: parameter should always be specified">Path</span> | String | Path to the prefab resource to destroy.
-Path is relative to a "./Resources" folder, eg  given a "Assets/Resources/FX/Explosion.prefab" asset, use the following path to spawn it: "FX/Explosion".
-A "@spawn" action with the same path is expected to be executed before.
+Path is relative to a `./Resources` folder, eg  given a `Assets/Resources/FX/Explosion.prefab` asset, use the following path to spawn it: `FX/Explosion`.
+A [`@spawn`](/api/#spawn) action with the same path is expected to be executed before.
 params | String[] | Parameters to set before destoying the prefab.
-Requires the prefab to have a `Naninovel.Actions.DestroySpawned.IParameterized` component attached the root object. wait | Boolean | Whether the `Naninovel.NovelScriptPlayer` should wait for the async action execution before playing next action. time | Single | Determines for how long (in seconds) action should execute.
-Derived actions could (or could not) use this parameter. if | String | A `Naninovel.Actions.ConditionalFlow` expression, controlling whether this action should execute.
-See `@if` action for the expression syntax reference.
+Requires the prefab to have a `Naninovel.Actions.DestroySpawned.IParameterized` component attached the root object. wait | Boolean | Whether the script player should wait for the async action execution before playing next action. time | Single | Determines for how long (in seconds) action should execute.
+Derived actions could (or could not) use this parameter. if | String | A conditional expression, controlling whether this action should execute.
+See [`@if`](/api/#if) action for the expression syntax reference.

 </div>